Korean Short Rib Bibimbap with Rachel Yang

 ½ teaspoon sugar

 1 teaspoon microplane grated ginger

 ½ teaspoon Korean coarse chili powder or ¼ teaspoon finely diced serrano chili

 1 tablespoon toasted pine nuts

 1 teaspoon whole grain mustard seeds

-To assemble the rice bowl, place 1 cup of rice in each of the 4 bowls.
-Slice the braised short rib, and divide equally into the 4 bowls.
-Add the beef tartare, charred winter greens, and sambal daikon.
-Place the cured egg yolk in the middle of each rice bowl.
-Enjoy them with house sauces, such as seasoned soy sauce, spicy chili sauce, savory bean paste, or nam phrik sauce.
+To assemble Into each of 4 bowls place 1 cup of rice, slice the braised short rib, and divide equally, adding the beef tartare, charred winter green, and sambal daikon.
+Place a cured egg yolk in the middle of each rice bowl.
+Enjoy them with house sauces like seasoned soy sauce, spicy chili sauce, savory bean paste, or nam prik sauce.